 If you are set on having him sleep with you wear a thick flannel-type shirt and perhaps spray it with bitter apple or some other type of non-attractive flavor (vinegar might work also).
 You will find that your kitten may no loner crave that suckling.
 Best of luck and keep me posted.
 Simba

-Lastly, you can use a bitter apple spray.
+Lastly, you can use a Bitter Lemon Spray.
 This is a good deterrent, though I recommend it as a last resort.
 If you use it, put a little on your skin or on the shirt where Kinky attempts to nurse.
-You’ll find that he will not go for that area as much.
+You will find that he will not go for that area as much.
 Keep me posted.
 Your Pal, Simba

 Kitten Biting People